Getting Most Bang for your Marketing Buck

 The Christmas holidays are over and you are back at your desk, sifting through New Year mail when you start to see them.
 They congregate into a small pile to the right of your regular mail like a group of uninvited guests at a party.
 You know you have to feed some of them eventually while others will be asked to leave.

-During 2011, it was a good idea to join 5 of your Local Business Organizations (LBO); in our case, 3 Chambers and a 2 local business organizations.
-But in January, at a time when cash flow is tight, all require that you renew your membership.
+During 2013, it might have seemed like a good idea to join 5 of your Local Business Organizations (LBOs) but in January, at a time when cash flow is tight, all require that you renew your membership.
 You could be looking at several invoices for:

 - LBO 1: $275